GoodbyteCo/Watchlist-Picker-Backend/README.md

 Requires go

 #### run locally for testing
-In the repo run `go run random-letterboxd.go` this will launch a localhost server at port 8080 by default but the port can be set by setting the ENV variable of PORT
+In the repo run `go run random-main.go` this will launch a localhost server at port 8080 by default but the port can be set by setting the ENV variable of PORT

-### Usage

-To use run `random-letterboxd USERNAME`

 #### Notes